 Venue

-The venue for the course is the Village Hall in Great Longstone, near Bakewell.
+The venue for the courses is my workshop in Great Longstone, near Bakewell.
 A central location in the heart of the Peak District, this location provides easy access to sights such as Chatsworth House should you wish to combine the course with a stay in the Peaks.

 View venue information